yusinto/indigo/_posts/2017-04-25-react-native-maps-change-marker-image-onpress.markdown

 at our disposal.
 The possibilities are truly endless.

-Airbnb has open sourced [react-native-maps](https://github.com/airbnb/react-native-maps){:target="_blank"} which made it so easy to integrate mapping capabilities to your app.
-There are steps to follow to set it all up but it's easy enough to follow.
+Airbnb has open sourced [react-native-maps](https://github.com/airbnb/react-native-maps){:target="_blank"} which made it so easy to integrate mapping capabilities with your app.
+There are steps to follow to set it all up but it's not that hard.

 ## The problem
-Need to display custom map markers with on MapView.
-OnPress of a marker, change the image of that selected marker so the user can see that it has been selected.
+Need to display custom map markers on react-native-maps.
+Then, onPress of a marker, change that marker image so the user can see it has been selected.
+The problem is there is no direct way to get the ref of the selected marker.
+Even if there is, there is no setImage method to change the marker image.

 ## The solution
+Out of the box, there's already an onPress event handler with MapView.Marker which is a good starting point.
+We will use this along with the ref and image props (also supported out of the box) to solve our problem.

-## Enough talk, show me some code
+## Are you done talking?
+Show me some code!
-Using the rest apis, you can update your flag with something  like this:
+So first things first, you need to install and link react-native-maps:

+{% highlight js %}
+// stick with 0.13.0 to avoid unresolved issues in ^0.14.0 yarn add react-native-maps@0.13.0
+{% endhighlight %}

+{% highlight js %}
+react-native link react-native-maps
+{% endhighlight %}

+GOTCHA: the latest react-native-maps require babel-plugin-module-resolver as well otherwise you'll get this error: Unknown plugin module-resolver

+So do this:
+{% highlight js %}
+yarn add babel-plugin-module-resolver
+{% endhighlight %}

+Then we can write some code to render a basic map like this:

 {% highlight javascript %}
 const headers = {